Flag_of_Alabama.svg

 Yes.
 If the corporation’s tax liability is $500 or more, quarterly estimated tax payments are required to be made by the 15th day of the 4th, 6th, 9th, and 12th months of the tax year.
 Please refer to Alabama Code Section 40-18-80.1 for details on the specific requirements.

-Alabama Code § 40-18-31.2 creates the factor presence standard for business activity in the state to determine nexus for business income tax, business privilege tax and financial institution excise tax.
+Section 40-18-31.2, Code of Ala.
+1975, creates the factor presence standard for business activity in the state to determine nexus for business income tax, business privilege tax and financial institution excise tax.
 The section stipulates that the threshold amounts may be adjusted periodically consistent with the Consumer Price Index.

 A corporation is deemed to have “substantial nexus” for the tax period in which they exceed the following thresholds for Alabama: